AspiringDeveloper00/1st_year_of_Uni/AddressBook/README.md

 This is a contact list or address book, call it whatever you like.
 This is written on java, my first experience in object oriented programming.
-The "database" is just a txt file that it will be created automaticly locally using streams and serialization.
+The "database" is just a txt file that it will be created automaticly locally.
+The save and load are completed by using streams and serialization.